abdullahhkhann/Distributed-Systems/README.md

 ***Server 3***:
 ![Distributed Systems 3.3](https://github.com/abdullahhkhann/Distributed-Systems/blob/558573ca95791b56e592dfc3057210414f0a0a03/Distributed%20Systems%203.3/Server3.PNG)

 In conclusion, we then analysed the different execution times and compared them.
+We found that adding more clients had a higher average execution time between the 3 servers, but comparing these results to the first graph where there was no load balancer, the execution times were much slower, upto 400ms, whereas with the load balancer, the execution times did not even cross 100ms.
 ![Distributed Systems 3.3](https://github.com/abdullahhkhann/Distributed-Systems/blob/main/Distributed%20Systems%203.3/image.png)